laabsky/DonationTracker/projectPlan.md

 - [x] Add the role entity
 - [x] Create the role dao
 - [x] Create the role dao unit tests
-- [x] Add a jsp to display user and role
+- [x] Add a jsp to display user and associated items
 - [ ] Add jsp to add a user

 ### Week 6